AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 ## Setup
 All labs will utilise Visual Studio 2019 or 2022 with Windows 10 or 11.
 Run Visual Studio and click 'Create a new project' & create a project of type 'Console App' with the tags C++, Windows & Console.
 If this does not appear, then run the Visual Studio Installer.
 Find the relevant Visual Studio installation, select 'Modify' & install the 'Desktop development with C++' package.
 Now proceed to run Visual Studio to create the relevant project.

+## Files
+### Types
+In your newly created project, a .cpp file should have been generated; this is where the majority of code will be located.
+This is adequate for the existing contents of this project, however in order to correctly declare object and global variables & functions, a header file must be created.
+To do this, navigate to the solution explorer, right click the Source Files folder, hover over Add & select New Item.
+Give the new file the same name as your .cpp file, but give it the .h extension.

+### Includes
+In order for your .cpp file to be able to make use of your .h file, you must type ```#include "fileName.h"``` at the top of your file.
+You may have also noticed that the line ```#include <iostream>``` also exists in the project & instead uses angle brackets, as opposed to quotation marks.
+Depending upon which is chosen will determine how the preprocessor searches for the file to include.
+Generally, the quotations are used to locate program-related & user-defined header files, whereas the angle brackets are used to locate system header files.

 ## Input and Output
 ### Output
 To print text to a console, the ```cout``` object can be used.
 The example project you created in [Setup](#setup) should already demonstrate this as such: